MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-pscustomobject.md

 $myObject.psobject.properties.remove('ID')
 ```

-The `psobject` is a hidden property that gives you access to base object metadata.
+The `.psobject` is an intrinsic member that gives you access to base object metadata.
+For more
+information about intrinsic members, see [about_Inrinsic_Members](powershell/module/microsoft.powershell.core/about/about_intrinsic_members).
++

 ### Enumerating property names